shikon/shikon.github.io/_posts/2021-10-02-boost-design.md

 Let's firstly state the design you will read works without issue.
 The high voltage nixie power supply has been working in my nixie tube clock (this will be a post later) for about half a year.
 No issues, as expected from the efficiency and the negligible heating of the components.
 I have to admit, it rarely happens that a design works on the first try without some modifications...

-# The Nixie tube power supply with an efficiency of 87%
+# The Nixie tube power supply has an energy efficiency of 87%

 High efficiency is important because a low efficiency implies that the circuit will become hot.
 Luckily this is not the case due to the good efficiency of 87% at 12 V input.
 And only ~13% of the energy put into the circuit is turned into heat.
 I loaded the circuit with various resistors at a 12 V input, the results are summarized in the table below.
 With V for voltage, I for current, P for Power, and Eff for efficiency.